In 2016 we told you about the R22 phase out and with cooling season approaching, Peitz Service Experts wanted to remind you of your options.

 R22 refrigerant is no longer made in North America.

-You can purchase recycled R22 now for existing air conditioning systems that use this certain refrigerant.
+You can purchase recycled R22 now for existing AC equipment that use this certain refrigerant.

 The cost of R22 is rising because of the dropping supply, and will no longer be accessible for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
 However, if your air conditioner was manufactured before January 2010, you have a few options:

 1) Purchase an upgraded, more environmentally-friendly system, which can use the approved AC refrigerant.

 2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved A/C refrigerant.
 However, this is not recommended because it could invalidate your warranty(ies).

 3) Stick with using recycled R22 until 2020.